Scaffolded Language Models with Language Supervision for Mixed-Autonomy: A Survey: Scaffolded Language Model

 \subsubsection{Agents}

 Agents solve tasks by deciding at each step which tool to use and how to use it.
-They also determine when a task is solved based on their own interpretation of results and goals.
-An agent starts with a system message and a user message and generates the first response.
-Then, at each step, it appends to the input $\mathbf{x}$ the LM response and tool execution response, and generates the next response provided with the tool execution response.
-It continues until it decides to stop or it reaches the maximum number of steps, and (optionally) returns a response to the user.
-Note that while Fig. \ref{fig:chat} appends the LM response and tool response under the special headers, we can also append them to the user message.
-Besides providing the right tool to our agent, an important design of the agent is how it generates function calls and input arguments.
-In particular, it affects the horizon as well as the task complexity.
-Traditionally, people have used structured formats such as JSON or XML to generate tool calls.
-Recently, CodeAct \cite{codeact} proposes to use executable Python code as a unified way to call tools.
-As shown in Fig. \ref{fig:tool}, compared to structured formats like XML, code inherently supports both control flow (e.g., conditionals and loops) and data flow, allowing intermediate results to be stored and reused via variables when coordinating multiple tool calls.
-They \cite{codeact} find that it achieves comparable or better performance on atomic tool use, while excelling in tasks requiring multiple calls to multiple tools in multi-turn interactions.
-However, it requires a sandboxed environment for code execution.
+They also determine when a task is solved based on their own interpretation of results and goals. {The chat of an agent starts with a prompt and each step updates the chat history.
+The agent continues until it decides to stop or it reaches the maximum number of steps, and returns a response to the user that summarize what it did.
+Besides providing the right tool to our agent, an important design of the agent is how it composes tools.
+In particular, code execution \cite{codeact} offers a unified way to compose tools with control flow and data flow, and typically results in a shorter horizon.
+Another approach prompts the agent to provide a plan beforehand \cite{openai2025gptoss120bgptoss20bmodel}. }